Can You Name the US President with the British Accent?

 As an example, our Founding Fathers did not invent the idea of government by the people, for the people.
 They went back 2,500 years and borrowed that idea from the Greeks in Athens.

-They did add to that idea by creating three branches of government, but they also copied over two BIG mistakes (by the Greeks) which were excluding women from voting and allowing slavery.
+They did add to that idea by creating three branches of government, but they also copy-and-pasted over two BIG mistakes (by the Greeks) which were excluding women from voting and allowing slavery.